The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.

 Along with new transportation networks, New South boosters continued to promote industrial growth.
 The region witnessed the rise of various manufacturing industries, predominantly textiles, tobacco, furniture, and steel.
 While agriculture—cotton in particular—remained the mainstay of the region’s economy, these new industries provided new wealth for owners, new investments for the region, and new opportunities for the exploding number of landless farmers to finally flee the land.
 Industries offered low-paying jobs but also opportunity for rural poor who could no longer sustain themselves through subsistence farming.
 Men, women, and children all moved into wage work.
 At the turn of the twentieth century, nearly one fourth of southern mill workers were children aged six to sixteen.

 In most cases, as in most aspects of life in the New South, new factory jobs were racially segregated.
 Better-paying jobs were reserved for whites, while the most dangerous, labor-intensive, dirtiest, and lowest-paying positions were relegated to African Americans.
 African American women, shut out of most industries, found employment most often as domestic help for white families.
-As poor as white southern mill workers were, southern blacks were poorer.
+As poor as white southern mill workers were, southern Black people were poorer.
 Some white mill workers could even afford to pay for domestic help in caring for young children, cleaning houses, doing laundry, and cooking meals.
 Mill villages that grew up alongside factories were whites-only, and African American families were pushed to the outer perimeter of the settlements.